This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rest the injured tendon until pain and swelling have decreased.
 Ask your healthcare provider what activities you can do while your tendon heals.

-- Apply ice on your tendon for 15 to 20 minutes every hour or as directed.
+- Apply ice on your tendon for 15 to 20 minutes every hour for 48 hours or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Compress the injury with an elastic bandage, air cast, medical boot, or splint to reduce swelling.
 Ask your healthcare provider which compression device to use, and how tight it should be.